collections_bookmark Part of Commander Masters

 Is Talisman of Progress legal in Commander?

 Yes.
-Talisman of Progress is legal in Commander with no restrictions.
-It is also legal in Legacy, Modern, Vintage, Historic, and several other formats.
-It is not legal in Standard, Pioneer, Pauper, or Pauper Commander.
+Talisman of Progress is legal and unrestricted in Commander.
+It is also legal in Legacy, Modern, Vintage, Historic, Timeless, and Duel Commander.
+It is not legal in Pioneer, Standard, Pauper, or Pauper Commander, which limits its presence to eternal and Commander formats.

-Which commanders run Talisman of Progress most often in this dataset?
+Which commanders most commonly run Talisman of Progress?